HRM Five: Toxic leadership lessons from Theranos

 Even when one employee had outwardly provided a perfectly legitimate reason to leave the company – in this case, to move to another city to be with her partner – Holmes allegedly still did not allow her to “say goodbye to her team and to tell them why she was leaving”.
 The employee had to sneak off immediately, almost like a thief in the night.

-Such actions will inculcate uncertainty and confusion among employees, and result in them feeling disengaged from work, rather than motivated to help the company achieve its goals.
+It’s tempting to think that such actions are a way for leadership to ‘control the narrative’.
+But what it actually does is inculcate uncertainty and confusion among employees, and result in them feeling disengaged from work, rather than motivated to help the company achieve its goals.